Do You Really Need Mockups?October 12, 2016

-Web designers are usually up to speed on the latest design trends, but they can still benefit from tips on how to best go about their business, how to work from a plan, or how to help a client put together a detailed, workable, web design brief.
+Web designers are usually up to speed on the latest design trends, but they can still benefit from tips on how to best go about their business, how to work from a plan, or how to help a client put together a detailed, workable, web design brief according to website KPIs.
 The focus here is on the key elements involved in building a website design brief template the client, with the help of the designer, can use to develop his/her brief.

 A sound, well-structured brief helps you prioritize your tasks and solidifies your perspective on the project.